liamcottle/pve_flutter_frontend/README.md

 $ flutter run -d chrome

+I personally prefer to run with a fixed port, so that I can access and reuse configuration:

+$ flutter run -d chrome --web-port=35000

 ### Use reverse proxy to allow connections to PVE and the App over the same port

 Launch App in Chrome: